NodeVonHydra/Health-Medicine-Physiology-Interesting-Info/Stress and Anxiety 2.md

-# Stres a úzkosť 2
+# Stress and Anxiety 2
 - Many things are responsible for fight or flight, but for "freezing" it's pronounced PAG (periaqueductal gray - the region in the brain responsible for analgesic opioid action)
     - Hence, the natural anesthetic before death
 - Locus Coreuleus - a small nucleus located in the bridge of the brainstem that contains more than 50% of all noradrenergic neurons in the brain